markjamesm/markjamesm.github.io/_posts/2021-01-11-transitioning-from-csharp-to-fsharp-rethinking-state.md

 # Summary Notes

 As you can see, there are a number of benefits to using pure functions and avoiding mutable state in your programs.
 Even just looking at the F# code, I find things much easier to reason about since I don't need to keep track of a class property which may or may not be changed by multiple side effect producing methods.
-Of course, there are some instances where side effects can't be avoided (eg: writing to a database or gettting an HTTP file), and this makes it important to design your functional code in such a way as to push the side effect producing code to the boundaries of your application.
+Of course, there are some instances where side effects can't be avoided (eg: writing to a database or getting an HTTP file), and this makes it important to design your functional code in such a way as to push the side effect producing code to the boundaries of your application.